nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+Format: `delete PHONE_NUMBER

+* Deletes the person with the specified `PHONE_NUMBER`
+* The phone number **must be present in the list of contacts**

+Examples:
+* `list` followed by `delete 98765432` deletes the person with the phone number 98765432 in the address book.

+Format: `delete PARTIAL_NAME`

+* Deletes the person with name matching the specified `PARTIAL_NAME`
+* The partial name **must match at least oner person's name**
+* If multiple persons matching the partial name are found, a list of the matching persons is displayed

+Examples:
+* `list` followed by `delete John` deletes the person with the name John in the address book.
+* If multiple persons have the name John, a list of these persons is displayed to the user

 ### Clearing all entries : `clear`

 Clears all entries from the address book.